nogueiraantonio/dscpe-widget-property-editor/README.md

 # Widget Template Vue

-## Introduction

-This template is meant to ease the development of 3DDashboard Widgets.
+This template is meant to ease the development of 3DDashboard Widgets. :+1:

 // TODO : what does the provided environment does for you (hot reload, standalone capability, etc.)